 A. Board Resolution.

-A copy of the HACP Board Resolution and certification adopting this FY 2020 MTW Annual Plan and a signed copy of the Certifications of Compliance are attached.
+A copy of the HACP Board Resolution and certification adopting this FY 2021 MTW Annual Plan and a signed copy of the Certifications of Compliance is included with the FY 2021 MTW Annual Plan.

 B. Public Comment